From Clearissa Coward’s Command Center – A Cozy Lifestyle with Clearissa Coward

 We can have that lush spring-like garden during the summer, but it requires some planning and some work.

 According to Better Homes & Garden (BHG), a 2-inch-deep layer of mulch over your soil is one of the best things you can do for your garden.
 The mulch blankets the ground, shielding the soil from the sun.
 This keeps it cooler and your plant roots are happier and prevents moisture loss from evaporation as well.
+I refresh my mulch twice a year.
+It also make the flower beds look so clean.
 You can read more from BHG here.

 BHG also says that one mulch is no better than the other and suggests you can use leaves or even grass clipping to mulch your garden.
 However, personally, I love the aesthetic charm mulch brings to a garden as well.
 Therefore, leaves or grass clipping will not do for me.
 I like shredded wood.
 It not only keeps the sun from baking the roots of your plants but it also has a clean look to it.
 I usually add a layer of mulch to my garden in the spring and another in late fall.
 The fall layer protects bulbs and cleans the garden up for the winter.